Share this

 Ngā mihi nui to all the workers in our health sector!

-Equinox IT is an NZ-owned technical IT consultancy that offers Business Transformation, DevOps & Agile and Cloud services to help clients succeed.
+Equinox IT is an New Zealand-owned technical IT consultancy that offers business change, cloud transformation, DevOps and Agile services to help clients succeed.

 Share this